 Freed from counterproductive administrative and financial hurdles

-Because LC hasn’t been recognized as a medical condition in most countries, the quest for a correct diagnosis, specialized care and adequate support is prohibitively expensive, complicated and exhausting for most LC patients.
-LC patient groups should be consulted in tracking down these hurdles and finding quick ways to eliminate them.
+Because Long COVID hasn’t been recognized as a medical condition in most countries, the quest for a correct diagnosis, specialized care and adequate support is prohibitively expensive, complicated and exhausting for most Long COVID patients.
+Long COVID patient groups should be consulted in tracking down these hurdles and finding quick ways to eliminate them.

-We also believe that economies of scale will be needed to effectively develop solutions to the LC pandemic.
+We also believe that economies of scale will be needed to effectively develop solutions to the Long COVID pandemic.
 Generally, we support pooling and sharing expertise at a supra-local (and supra-national) level to gather as much information as possible on the condition and the lessons learned by different physicians.